DV

 Strategy & risk

 QQQ tracks Nasdaq-100 Index with a growth approach, while XLK tracks Technology Select Sector Index with a technology approach.
-Beta is 1.23 for QQQ and 1.42 for XLK, indicating QQQ is less volatile relative to the market.
+Beta is 1.26 for QQQ and 1.47 for XLK, making QQQ the less volatile of the two by this measure.

 Fund details